frederic-perez/AmE-dictionary/data/idioms.md

 __by the book__ :three: In a way that strictly adheres to the established rules (as recorded in writing).
 __by the bucketful__
 __by the dozen(s)__ :dart::two: __2__ In large numbers.
 Despite the using the word “dozen,” the phrase is not limited to quantities of 12 and can be written in the plural (“dozens”). _If we institute new rules by the dozen, we’ll never be able to police them all at once._ _Users are uncovering affairs and betrayals by the dozen._
+__by the lube rack__ In James Ellroy’s novels, “by the lube rack” is a bit of slang that refers to a location where people gather to do shady or illicit activities.
+It could be a specific place where drug deals are made, or where prostitutes meet with their clients, for example.
 __by the numbers__ _The boxing sequences are by the numbers._
 __by the same token__ :four: In the same way.
 __by trade__ :three: By professional training, experience, and/or expertise. _I want to be a writer by trade._ _I’m an engineer by trade._